Sharing is caring!

 Tips for Making White Chocolate Pumpkin Cheesecake

-• Create a solid crust: Combine graham cracker crumbs, pecans, toffee bits, and melted butter, then press this mixture firmly into the bottom of the prepared pan to form a solid crust.
+• Create a solid crust.
+Combine graham cracker crumbs, pecans, toffee bits, and melted butter, then press this mixture firmly into the bottom of the prepared pan to form a solid crust.
+To get it nice and firm, use the back of a measuring cup to press down all across the surface of the crust.

-• Swirl the pumpkin mixture: Reserve part of the batter, mix it with pumpkin and spices, then pour it over the base batter in the pan.
-Drop spoonfuls of the remaining batter on top and swirl gently with a knife for a marbled effect.
+• Swirl the pumpkin mixture.
+This is a bit of an art, but you’ll feel so good once you nail it.
+Reserve part of the batter, mix it with pumpkin and spices, then pour it over the base batter in the pan.
+Drop spoonfuls of the remaining batter on top and swirl gently with a knife.
+The knife should slice vertically into the top 1/2-inch of the cheesecake.
+Then make figure-eight motions all across the top to get that beautiful marble effect.

-• Run a knife around the edges of the cheesecake to loosen it from the pan before removing and serving.
+• Keep it presentable for serving.
+Run a knife around the edges of the cheesecake to loosen it from the pan before removing and serving.

 Ingredients you’ll need for this recipe: